-The Trust Board expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff working directly with children must, as a minimum, have read and understand Part One of Keeping children safe in education - GOV.UK (www.gov.uk).
-The Trust Board will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE and that staff who do not work directly with children have read either Part One or Annex A and Annex B of the KCSiE.
-There may some staff whom the Trust Board require they read additional sections.
+The governing body/proprietor expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff working directly with children must, as a minimum, have read and understand Part One of Keeping children Safe in Education (2024) Governors/the proprietor will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
+The governing body/proprietor will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE together with Annex B. There may some staff whom the governing body/proprietor require they read additional sections.

-The Trust Board will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.

-The Trust Board will ensure that all governance members and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.
+The governing body/proprietor will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
+The governing body/proprietor will ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.

-Compliance with the policy will be monitored by the Head of School, designated safeguarding lead (DSL) and Trustee lead for Safeguarding.
+Compliance with the policy will be monitored by the Headteacher, designated safeguarding lead (DSL) and named safeguarding governor/proprietor.